Luos-io/Documentation/update-module-firmware.md

 ![Dfuse2](/assets/img/firmwareupdate-6.png)

 After uploading, you should see a new message in the bottom.<br />
-Your module is now ready, you can close the program and unplug the USB form the computer.
+Your board is now ready, you can close the program and unplug the USB form the computer.

 ![Dfuse3](/assets/img/firmwareupdate-7.png)